DimasMahesa/machine_learning_approach_in_inventory_management/documentation/Data_modeling.md

 As its name suggests, ABC analysis categorizes products into three categories, namely:

-- **Kategori A**: contains products with high sales volume and low inventory, making it the highest priority and requiring strict control.
+- **Category A**: contains products with high sales volume and low inventory, making it the highest priority and requiring strict control.
-- **Kategori B**: contains products with normal sales volume and normal inventory levels, sold regularly but not as much as products in Category A.
+- **Category B**: contains products with normal sales volume and normal inventory levels, sold regularly but not as much as products in Category A.
-- **Kategori C**: contains products with low sales volume and high inventory levels, typically making up the largest portion of the overall inventory volume.
+- **Category C**: contains products with low sales volume and high inventory levels, typically making up the largest portion of the overall inventory volume.